pineunity/apmec/doc/source/contributor/api/api_extensions.rst

 ==============

-API extensions is the standard way of introducing new functionality to the Tacker project, it allows plugins to determine if they wish to support the functionality or not.
+API extensions is the standard way of introducing new functionality to the Apmec project, it allows plugins to determine if they wish to support the functionality or not.

 Examples